Davidls22/Hangman-game/README.md

 Once the game is over, the player has the option to play again with a new word or phrase.

 That's it!
 Have fun playing the Hangman game!

+#How to install and run:

+Steps:

+Clone the repository: git clone https://github.com/Davidls22/Hangman-game.git.
+Navigate to the project directory: cd Hangman-game.
+Install the project dependencies: npm install.
+Run the app in development mode: npm start.
+Open http://localhost:3000 to view the app in your browser.